logzio/logz-docs/_source/user-guide/alerts/correlated-alert.md

   - shalper
 ---

 Some security situations are best captured by correlating events.
-These events may be concurrent or in sequence.
+These events may be simultaneous or occur in sequence.

-For example, the receival of an email attachment followed by a malware infection, or the detection of privilege elevation followed by a configuration change are much more strongly identified as high severity security events, compared with the discrete events alone.
+For example, an email attachment followed by a malware infection, or privilege elevation followed by a configuration change, or a bruteforce attack followed by a successful login.
+These are all examples where correlating events identify high severity security events more strongly compared with the discrete events alone.

 #### Configuring a correlated alert

-Here's an overview of the steps for configuring a correlated alert:
+{:.no_toc}

+To correlate logs, we need to configure 2 search queries, select an aggregation criteria, and join the queries.
+This tutorial assumes you are familiar with the process of configuring a single-query alert.
+It explains what's different when correlating queries.

 1. toc list
 {:toc}